But what do you do with it all? How do you decide what makes it onto your product roadmaps?

 What kind of SaaS are you?
 What's your value and mission?

 Do you do bespoke work for each of your accounts?
 Is your mission to help customers?
 Or to be the #1 sales platform for pharmaceutical companies?

 Features that don't align with your strategy and mission are easy to spot when you're clear about what your goals are and what's important to you as a company.

-2. Specify themes to focus on for the next 4+ quarters
+2. Specify goals to focus on for the next 2-4 quarters

-Instead of constantly adding new big features to your product, set efforts around certain themes for each quarter to help you fill in any gaps.
+Instead of constantly adding new big features to your product, set efforts around certain goals for each quarter to help you fill in any gaps.